How to build a credit score

 What is a credit score?

-A credit score is a figure used by lenders to determine if you’re a high or low risk when it comes to borrowing.
-It could also give you an indication of how likely you are to be accepted for credit.
+A credit score is a figure used by lenders to decide if you’re a high or low risk when it comes to borrowing.
+It could also give you an idea of how likely you are to be accepted for credit.

 Your credit score is based on your credit report, which is a summary of how you’ve managed credit in the past.
 To be clear, credit means borrowing money under the agreement you’ll pay it back later.